-Following the detailed investigation of the mechanisms involved in the development of hepatic fibrosis in the rat models of fibrosis employed by the Company, the data obtained demonstrated multiple and significant parallels with human disease.
-The detailed mechanistic data has permitted investigation of how VB4-A32 reverses hepatic fibrotic damage, with several novel mechanisms being elucidated.
+The Company has performed detailed investigation of the mechanisms involved in the development of hepatic fibrosis in the rat models of fibrosis.
+The data obtained demonstrate multiple and significant parallels with human disease.
+The detailed mechanism of action information has led to understanding how VB4-A32 has the potential to reverse hepatic fibrotic damage via several novel mechanisms.
 Work continues on pulmonary fibrosis and VB4-A79, the molecule that Vectus has found reverses fibrosis in the bleomycin-treated rat (the most commonly used animal model of pulmonary fibrosis).
-If the Phase I clinical trial confirms the preclinical safety profile of VB0004 in humans, the Company will be in a position to accelerate other compounds VB4-A32 through GMP synthesis and IND toxicology studies to human Phase 1 clinical trials.
+Now that the Phase la clinical trial has confirmed the pre-clinical safety profile of VB0004 in humans, the Company is in a position to accelerate progress with its other compounds, such as VB4-A32, to GMP synthesis and Investigational New Drug toxicology studies in preparation for human Phase I clinical trials.